What is Inheritance Tax?

 Understanding Inheritance Tax

 The inheritance tax is essentially collected from the heirs or beneficiaries of the estate of a deceased person.
 The tax is payable upon the transfer of the estate to the beneficiaries.
-In most cases, each heir is responsible for paying its own inheritance tax based on the portion of the estate inherited.
+In most cases, each heir is responsible for paying their own inheritance tax based on the portion of the estate inherited.

-The relationship the deceased person and the beneficiary may impact the necessity to pay the inheritance tax.
+The relationship between the deceased person and the beneficiary may impact the necessity to pay the inheritance tax.
 For instance, spouses are generally excluded from paying the tax.
-In addition, the entities and organizations that receive the estate as a charity donation from the deceased person are not required to pay the tax as well.
+In addition, the entities and organizations that receive the estate as a charitable donation from the deceased person are not required to pay the tax as well.

 Generally, the tax is imposed based on the value of the estate.
 In certain scenarios, if the value of the estate is below a predetermined benchmark, it will not be imposed.